Neo0698/info2/README.md

 **But how to do good post to help more people**
 <image src="https://github.com/Neo0698/info2/blob/master/slide.png">
- <p>firstly slide our finger to access to the second bar where you can add our opinion.</p>
+ <p>firstly slide our finger to access to the second bar where you can add our opinion(like on the picture below).</p>

  <p>Secondly</p>